radkill/simple-lazy-load-videos/README.md

 # Simple Lazy Load Videos
-Simple Lazy Load Videos from Youtube & Vimeo
+Simple Lazy Load Videos for embeded Youtube & Vimeo

 https://wordpress.org/plugins/simple-lazy-load-videos/

+## Description
+The plugin reduces page load time and increases your Google PageSpeed score.

+It replaces the embedded Youtube and Vimeo videos with a video preview image, third-party CSS & JS are downloaded only after a click.

 ## Installation
 1. Upload the plugin to your WordPress site